C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Many people visit Wikipedia to learn about history.
 However, few of them probably know that Wikipedia articles are products of long debates, conflicts, collaborations, discussions, and consensus between different Wikipedia editors.
 Wikipedia provides us the opportunity to look “behind the scenes” and explore how Wikipedia articles take shape and change over time.
 The “talk page” and “view history” portals of Wikipedia reveal the discussions between users on each entry and the logs of all the changes and copies of older versions of the article.
 Both portals include significant data for historical research.
 As Wikipedia users get involved with the creation and editing of articles, they participate in discussions and debates, which provide useful data about how Wikipedians perceive the past, what historical arguments they make, how they try to reach a consensus, etc. In the "view history" portal, there is also data on how the historical narrative of a Wikipedia article changes over time.
 In this part of the lesson, we will investigate what happens “behind the scenes” of a Wikipedia article by unveiling both the discussions between the users and the editing history of an article.
 To do that, we will focus on one case study, the [Wikipedia page of the September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks).

 ### 4.a Historical discussions and debates
 The September 11 attacks constitute a traumatic event that shaped modern United States history but also had a broader global impact.
-If you click on the “talk page” of the article, you will notice that the discussions are extensive.
+If you click on the article's " talk page, " you will notice that the discussions are extensive.
 However, I have collected some examples, which reveal information on how Wikipedia users perceive the past and get involved in debates with other users on how to edit a Wikipedia article.
 Specifically, the examples below include different types of information, such as how Wikipedians should honor the memory of the victims, how they should describe the people who caused the attacks, what title they should place into the Wikipedia article, etc. So, please click on the links below and read only the sections mentioned in the titles.
+For more information on "talk pages" and how to use them, see the video in assignment 2.b.

 - [Talk on the title of the article](https://en.wikipedia.org/wiki/Talk:September_11_attacks/Archive_3#Article_Title)
 - [Talk on deleting the word terrorist](https://en.wikipedia.org/wiki/Talk:September_11_attacks/Archive_7#Deleting_terrorist)